sedostheatre/sedos.co.uk/input/shows/2022-a-midsummer-night-s-dream.md

   Shakespeare’s classic play
 ---
 **A queer re-telling.
 Shakespeare meets gig theatre; dance, lip-sync battles, classic text, all fused into one riotous night of theatrical comedy.**

-In this show we will have:

-Classic Shakespeare \* Lesbian Lovers \* Acoustic modern folk performances \* Lady Gaga songs \* Commercial Dance \* Ballroom and Voguing \* Funky Dungaree Dressed Mechanicals \* Drag Kings \* Slapstick \* AFAB Queens \* Non-Binary Babes \* Lip-Sync Battles \* A show that is different every night \* An Emcee that holds it together \* and much more!

-This show will be a chaotic delight that will hopefully explore all the edges of the characters, our performers and our audiences.
-It will not be a show for the faint-hearted, not from a physical energy perspective for all our company, but from the point of view of the capacity to think big, play big and push ourselves to play expansively.

-Registration is now open for [A Midsummer Night’s Dream auditions](https://sedos.co.uk/events/a-midsummer-night-s-dream-workshop-and-auditions).

 This show contains adult content, and explores themes around sexuality.